vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/running-inference-with-a-pretrained-model.md

 > The [first part](pretraining-a-model.md) of this tutorial must be completed for the code in this tutorial to run.
 >
 # Setting up the Experiment Config for Inference
-To follow along, create a new file called `pretraining_tutorial_eval.py` in the `benchmarks/configs/` folder and paste the code snippets into it.
+To follow along, open the `benchmarks/configs/my_experiments.py` file and paste the code snippets into it.

 ```python
 import os